Driving License

 The Netherlands currently ranks 76th out of 87 countries on the World Traffic Index, which ranks cities from the most to the least congested.
 The average one-way car journey time in the Netherlands is 27.40 minutes.
 The Netherlands also ranks 12th on the CO2 emission index.

-Unsurprisingly, the most traffic congestion is typically around the bigger cities such as Amsterdam, The Hague, Leiden, Haarlem, and Nijmegen.
-Peak traffic hours in the Netherlands are roughly between 07:00 and 09:00, and 17:00 and 19:00.
+Unsurprisingly, traffic congestion occurs most often in bigger cities such as Amsterdam, The Hague, Leiden, Haarlem, and Nijmegen.
+Peak traffic hours in the Netherlands are between 07:00 and 09:00 and 17:00 and 19:00.

 Parking in the Netherlands

 You should display your parking ticket in the front window.
-Failure to present a parking ticket may result in a parking fine, and in some cases, your vehicle may be towed or wheel-clamped.
+Failure to present a parking ticket may result in a parking fine; sometimes, your vehicle may be towed or wheel-clamped.
 The cost of a parking fine is currently €66.50 plus registered parking time.

 Parking is not allowed in the following locations: